mawildoer/pinocchiout/README.md

 uvx pinocchiout --reqs "examples/reqs.yaml"
 ```

+Peripheral names ("peripheral") and signal names ("signals") are treated as regular expressions, so you can use them to match multiple.

 ### As a library

 Honestly, it could be better, but see `example.py` for a simple example of how to use it as a library.